odoo/odoo/doc/reference/security.rst

 to any number of groups, and security mechanisms are associated to groups, thus applying security mechamisms to users.

+.. note:: Since Odoo 12.0, basic access controls have to be defined for
+    new models or their views won't be accessible !
+    If no access control is specified for a model, a warning will be raised in the server logs and propose basic read rules to provide minimal read access to the models.

 .. _reference/security/acl:

 Access Control